 In addition, restaurants are also getting in on the action.
 The New York City restaurant Bell Book & Candle has its own aeroponic rooftop garden, meaning that instead of being in water, plants are misted with nutrient solution.
 The rooftop garden supplies chefs with vegetables and herbs.
 Fun fact: because it is several flights of stairs up, the veggies are usually delivered to the kitchen using a pulley system.

-Another restaurant in Boston called Cultivar has a hydroponic garden in a 40-foot shipping container that sits on its patio.
-This novel idea comes from Freight Farms, which sells the hydroponic shipping container farming systems they call “Leafy Green Machines.”
-The hydroponic garden supplies produce for the kitchen.
+Another restaurant in Montgomery, Alabama called Vintage Year sources lettuces and herbs from a hydroponic farm in a 40-foot shipping container right next door.
+The farm, MGM Greens, is a partnership with Alabama Power, and this novel idea comes from Freight Farms, which sells the hydroponic shipping container farming systems they call “Leafy Green Machines.”

 Finally, Farmshelf is a company that sells automated mobile hydroponic growing units that can be installed in a cafeteria or food hall.
-For example, there are Farmshelf units in Grand Central Station in New York City, in the Great Northern Food Hall.
-These units grow herbs and greens served by one of the restaurants in the food hall, Meyers Bageri.
+For example, Red Rooster Harlem and Mercado Little Spain, in New York City, have Farmshelf units that grow herbs and greens that are served by the restaurants.

 No longer does it have to take days to transport vegetables from the farm.
 Hydroponic farms and gardens can bring the farm to you in cool and interesting ways!